Get the newsLog In or Subscribe to skip

 From its inception until 1968, KXTV telecast from studios on 7th Avenue in South Sacramento.
 The site of the former studios now lies beneath Interstate 5.
 KXTV moved to its present location, 400 Broadway in downtown Sacramento, when an expanding staff necessitated larger quarters.
 Since 1968, KXTV has continued to grow.
 The station recently purchased an adjacent building, which was joined to the existing structure.
 KXTV now occupies nearly an entire city block, and is Sacramento's largest broadcast facility.

-In January of 2001, KXTV adopted News10 as an overall brand name.
-The brand symbolizes the pride the station takes in its news efforts and speaks to the overall dedication of the staff and management to presenting timely, accurate and thorough information.
-Currently, News10 continues to expand its staff, improve the news product, aggressively promote the station, and reach out to the community.
-The staff and management of News10 look forward to a bright future as we enter the 21st Century.
+In September of 2015, KXTV adopted ABC10 as an overall brand name.
+The brand symbolizes ABC10’s promise to empower people with clear, practical information to help them make smart decisions.
+Currently, ABC10 continues to expand its staff, improve the news product, aggressively promote the station, and reach out to the community.

 Closed Captioning Information